stonepreston/autoscaler-demo/README.md

 This repository houses the scripted demo of the [Kubernetes Autoscaler Charm](https://charmhub.io/kubernetes-autoscaler).
 It also houses the mocks used to supply command output.

 ## Cloning the repo
-[demo-magic](https://github.com/paxtonhare/demo-magic) is included as a gitsubmodule.
+[demo-magic](https://github.com/paxtonhare/demo-magic) is included as a git submodule.
 Ensure you clone recursively:
 ```
 git clone --recurse-submodules https://github.com/stonepreston/autoscaler-demo.git
 ```